christianalfoni/formsy-react/README.md

 ## <a name="whatyoucando">What you can do</a>

-  1. Build any kind of form input components.
+  1. Build any kind of form element components.
 Not just traditional inputs, but anything you want and get that validation for free

   2. Add validation rules and use them with simple syntax

   3. Use handlers for different states of your form.
 Ex. "onSubmit", "onError", "onValid" etc.

   4. Server validation errors automatically binds to the correct form input component

+  5. You can dynamically add form elements to your form and they will register/unregister to the form

 ## <a name="install">Install</a>